tusharkhatriofficial/Blogify/README.md

 help them in creating a seamless reading experience for their users.

 > Live web app coming soon!

+**This project is an effort of many.
+Please view the [Contributors List](https://github.com/tusharkhatriofficial/Blogify#authors--contributors) for more insights.**

 ## Tech Stack